junli7/bloonsSchool/README.md

 buttonFont, headerFont, statsFont, costFont, tooltipFont, sellButtonFont (Font): Different font styles used for text elements.

-currentTooltipText (String): The text displayed as a tooltip when hovering over a button.
+currentTooltipText (String): text displayed as a tooltip when hovering over a button.
 ```
 SpawnInstruction Inner Class Variables (within GamePanel):
 ```
-humanType (String): The type of human (enemy) to spawn (e.g., "normal", "kid", "bossbaby").
+humanType (String): type of human (enemy) to spawn (e.g., "normal", "kid", "bossbaby").

-count (int): The number of units of this type to spawn.
+count (int): number of units of this type to spawn.

 delayTicksAfterPreviousGroup (int): Delay in game ticks before this group starts spawning, after the previous group.

 intervalTicksPerUnit (int): Delay in game ticks between spawning individual units within this group.

-isCamo (boolean): Indicates if the human type is camouflaged.
+isCamo (boolean): Indicates if the human type is camo.
 ```
 WaveDefinition Inner Class Variables (within GamePanel):
 ```
-spawns (List): A list of SpawnInstruction objects defining the composition of the wave.
+spawns (List): list of SpawnInstruction objects defining the composition of the wave.
 ```

 Types of Methods